Calls for Submissions

 Murderous Ink Press — Crimeucopia Anthology Series

-Proposed series of Crime fiction anthologies initially slated on a quarterly publication.
+Proposed series of crime fiction anthologies initially slated on a quarterly publication.

 Submission windows are: January 1 to February 28, April 2 to May 31, July 1 to August 31 and October 1 to November 30, 2021.
 Length between 1,000 and 10,000 words.
 Novel extracts considered, but pitch first.